microcks/microcks.io/content/documentation/getting-started.md

 * Pastry API : `https://raw.githubusercontent.com/microcks/microcks/master/samples/APIPastry-openapi.yaml`
 * User signed-up API : `https://raw.githubusercontent.com/microcks/microcks/master/samples/UserSignedUpAPI-asyncapi.yml`

-Now that you have created your Jobs, they are automatically <code>Activated</code> (this make them eligible to a periodically check) and to <code>Imported</code> (this make a forced refresh right now).
-After some moments and a page refresh, you should see the status of Jobs changed like in screenshot below:
+Now that you have created your Jobs, they are automatically <code>Activated</code> (this make them eligible to a periodically check) and <code>Imported</code> (this causes an immediate forced refresh).
+After some moments and a page refresh, you should see the status of Jobs changed as in screenshot below:

 <img src="/images/sample-jobs.png" class="img-responsive"/>

 ### Viewing services

-Once sample jobs have been loaded, new Services has been discovered and added to your repository.
-You can now visit the <b>API | Services</b> entry point from top navigation bar or home screen.
-You should see 5 new services with basic informations on version and operations/resources handled by this services.
+Once sample jobs have been loaded, new services have been discovered and added to your repository, you can now visit the <b>API | Services</b> entry point from top navigation bar or home screen.
+You should see 5 new services with basic information on version and operations/resources handled by these services.

 ![sample-services](/images/sample-services.png)

 ### Viewing details

-Now choosing the <b>Petstore API</b> REST API, you'll be able to access details, documentation and request/response samples for each operation/resource in the screen below.
-One important information here is the <b>Mocks URL</b> field: this is the endpoint where Microcks automatically deploy a mock for this operation.
-The table just below show request/response couples and a detailed URL with the HTTP verb showing how to invoke this mock.
+Now choosing the <b>Petstore API</b> REST API, you'll be able to access the details, documentation and request/response samples for each operation/resource in the screen below.
+One important bit of information here is the <b>Mocks URL</b> field: this is the endpoint where Microcks automatically deploy a mock for this operation.
+The table just below shows request/response pairs and a detailed URL with the HTTP verb showing how to invoke this mock.

 ![sample-details](/images/sample-details.png)